Just a great idea is not always enough! To achieve optimal results, your budget and MVP must be planned together.

 It is expected that a mockup estimation of a landing page costs approximately $500.
 Every extra screen will cost an additional $50–$70.
 Based on these prices, you can calculate an estimate for your own.
 This is how software companies usually charge for their services.

-However, if you are familiar with tools like Adobe Photoshop and Adobe Experience Design, building a simple mockup will be easy.
+However, if you are familiar with tools like Adobe Photoshop and Adobe Experience Manager Design, building a simple mockup will be easy.
 These well-known tools are very helpful and can help you save your money since Photoshop will cost you $10-$20, while Experience Design is totally free.

 (iv) Interaction within the page